 - Completed applications will be reviewed by the sub-committee on funding.

 - A comprehensive funding recommendation will be made by the sub-committee to the entire Commission.
-Once final decisions are made, applicants will be notified (in May).
+Once final decisions are made, applicants will be notified (at the end of April/beginning of May).

 Ad-hoc Funding Process (Open)